 As you hopefully know, the energy levels of an electron around a positive nucleus are quantized, and we call them orbitals (or shells).
 For an atom far away from any others, these orbitals, and energy levels are distinct.
 As we bring atoms closer together, the orbitals start to interact, and in a crystal, the distinct orbital energies split into bands of allowed energy states.
 No two electrons, or any Fermion (spin of 1/2), can occupy the same quantum state.
-We call the outermost "shared" orbitial, or band, in a crystal the valence band.
+We call the outermost "shared" orbital, or band, in a crystal the valence band.
 Hence covalent bonds.

 If we assume the crystal is perfect, then at 0 Kelvin all electrons will be part of covalent bonds.
 Each silicon atom share 4 electrons with its neighbors.
-I think what we really mean when we say "share 4 electrons" is that the wave-functions of the outer orbitals interact, and we can no longer think of the orbitals as belonging to either of the silicon nuclei.
+What we really mean when we say "share 4 electrons" is that the wave-functions of the outer orbitals interact, and we can no longer think of the orbitals as belonging to either of the silicon nuclei.
 All the neighbors atoms "share" electrons, and nowhere is there an vacant state, or a hole, in the valence band.
-If such a crystal were to exist, it would not conduct any current, as the charges cannot move.